 CMI Working Paper | Jan 2005

-The role of parliaments in holding the executive accountable is a neglected topic in the study of the democratization process in sub-Saharan ...
+The role of parliaments in holding the executive accountable is a neglected topic in the study of the democratization process in sub-Saharan Africa.
+In ...

 Accountability, Democracy, Parliament/legislature, Tanzania

 On what bases should corporations be taxed?
 This article presents evidence from a series of discrete choice experiments designed to elicit the tax preferences ...

 Corporate taxation, tax preferences, tax legitimacy, optimal taxation, Tanzania